-I was returning from eating sushi with a friend and preparing to parallel park in front of my building in Houston’s Midtown when my day turned into an episode of 24.
-I heard a scream just as I hit reverse and looked to my left where I saw a very scary looking guy, maximum security prison type scary, grab my neighbor, punch him, and throw him to the sidewalk.
+I was returning from eating sushi with a friend and preparing to parallel park in front of a building in Houston’s Midtown when my day turned into an episode of 24.
+I heard a scream just as I hit reverse and looked to my left where I saw a very scary looking guy,maximum security prison type scary, grab my neighbor, punch him, and throw him to the sidewalk.

 This is a very nice part of Houston but it’s surrounded by some of the not so nice parts.
 Still, we don’t see much violence.
 This area is full of sidewalk cafes and upscale shops.
 So this event was already a departure from the norm but it was about to get worse.

 I slammed my car into park, jumped out and screamed something in an attempt to break things up.
 The attacker kept going, I didn’t want to get into this fight but the attacker’s buddy was moving in now and it was obvious that I was going to have to do something.

 My neighbor didn’t stand a chance and he was getting shoved down the sidewalk.
 After a few hard shoves the attacker slammed him down hard into the pavement.
 I decided to sprint for the attacker’s back and try to spear him and put him down when my neighbor, arms and legs bloodied, came up in a perfect shooting stance with a .380.
 He was amped and screaming “Don’t fucking do it..back away” and I now was in the middle of it.
 Literally.